IsslamElkasah/f1-tracking-poster/README.md

 ## 🛠️ Usage

 1. **Download the Repository:** Clone or download the assets to your local machine.
-Ensure the `fonts/` and `circuits/` directories remain in the same relative path as `f1.html`.
+Ensure the `fonts/` and `circuits/` directories remain in the same folder as `f1.html`.
 2. **Open the File:** Open `f1.html` in any modern web browser.
 3. **Print to Poster:**
    * Press `Ctrl + P` (or `Cmd + P` on Mac) to bring up the print dialogue.